-The EU Commission recently re-stated that A1s are required for business travellers irrespective of length of trip and purpose of travel.
+EEA MSs are taking notice.
+According to figures issued by the EU required for business travellers irrespective of length of trip and purpose of travel.
 They are also currently still working on their proposals to revise EU social security Regulations which may include a carve out from the requirement to put in place A1s for business trips, although how business trips are distinguished from short term assignments remains to be seen.
 EEA member states will continue to interpret this statement from the Commission as they see fit.